griba2001/rust-monadic/README.md

 use partial_application::partial;
 use num::Integer;

-/// mandatory type alias Log as it is used in the macro
+/// mandatory type alias Log only if it is not the default
+/// as it is used in the macro
 /// to save you type annotations type Log = Vec<i32>;